Quantcast

 Early voting in the 2024 general election started on Saturday and runs through this Sunday.

-The six questions include a statewide amendment that would enshrine the rights of several vulnerable groups in the state Constitution and five city-level amendments to the City Charter advanced by Mayor Eric Adams’ Charter Revision Commission earlier this year.
+The six questions include a statewide amendment that would enshrine the rights of several vulnerable groups into the state Constitution and five city-level amendments to the City Charter advanced by Mayor Eric Adams’ Charter Revision Commission earlier this year.
 All six questions will appear on the flip side of voters’ ballots.

 Below is a rundown of each ballot referendum question and the conversation surrounding it.